mikavir/scrub-savers/README.md

 - As a Shopper, I want to be able to view a list of products so that I can select items to purchase.
 - As a Shopper, I want to be able to view individual product details so that I can identify the price, description, and product details.
-- As a Shopper, I want to quickly identify deals, clearance items, and special offers so that I can take advantage of special savings on - products I'd like to purchase.
 - As a Shopper, I want to easily view the total of my purchases at any time so that I can avoid overspending.

 ### Registration and User Authentication